-Katie Herzog is an American podcaster best known for her gender critical views and anti-transgender activism.
-Her work includes
+Katie Herzog is an American podcaster best known for gender critical views and anti-transgender activism.
+Herzog’s work includes

 - promoting disease models: